 Indeed, you’re competing for consumer attention more than ever.
-Today, it’s not uncommon for the average consumer to watch a show on their TV while checking their smartphone and issuing verbal commands to their virtual assistant.
+Today, it’s common for the average consumer to watch a show on their TV while checking their smartphone and issuing verbal commands to their virtual assistant.
 Without a doubt, life progresses today at a dizzying pace.

 How, then, can you stand out?

-One way is to craft humanized ad campaigns.
-Even better, humanized campaigns can help you optimize ROI due to their tendency to gain traction on social media.
+One way is to craft humanized advertising campaigns.
+Even better, humanized campaigns can help you optimize return-on-investment due to their tendency to gain traction on social media.

 But be warned: as we’ll see, these campaigns require authenticity.
 Consumers can detect posers a long way off.
-In this post, we’ll explore several stellar examples of humanized campaigns, and we’ll provide you with three formats you can try right now.
+In this post, we’ll explore several stellar examples of humanized campaigns, and we’ll provide you with three ways to get started today.

 Consumers Are Social By Nature